simonlav24/wormsGame/README.md

 - Closed map - cant exit the map bounding box.
 - Forts - teammates spawn in cluster.
 - Digging - worms are underground. dig your way around. recommended with darkness.
+- Artifacts - enable artifacts in the games.

 ### :ocean: Sudden Death

-Sudden death activated after the specified number of rounds in the options. the sudden death types are: plague - worms loose half their health and get sick, water rise - water level rising after each turn. the types can both be used.
+Sudden death activates after several number of rounds, defined in the options. the sudden death types are: plague - worms loose half their health and get sick, water rise - water level rising after each turn. the types can both be used.